 Jesus, the man, found ways to prioritize his days and harness the power of prayer.
 Certainly, my day cannot compare to one of His!
 Perhaps, instead of asking Jesus, “Lord, teach us to pray” (Lk 11:1-4), I should ask Jesus, “Lord, teach me to prioritize prayer”.

 I need to kick-up my game!
 I need to train myself to see prayer as critical to the eternal battles, seen and unseen, waged around me.
 Unlike Jesus, I choose to manage my own affairs … and, most of the time, give God the day-off!
 Do moments of excitement and joy bubble over in conversation with my heavenly Father?
 Strike #1!
 What about anguish, heartache, doubts and fears?
 Strike #2!
 Do I listen, in prayer, as often as I speak?
 Strike #3!
 Moving forward: I need to prioritize time with my Father.
 I should talk to my Father regularly, listen sensitively, follow His direction consistently?

 Richard Foster, in his book Celebration of Discipline, wrote, “The most difficult problem is not finding time but convincing myself that it is important enough to set aside the time.”
 Richard is right!
-My prayers should respect the power of prayer and its impact on the life that I see … and the life unseen.
+My prayers should respect the privilege and power of prayer.
+His power impacts the life that I see … and the life unseen.
 Prayer is NOT passive!